zcemycl/TF2DeepFloorplan/README.md

 ```
 pip install -r requirements.txt
 ```
 2. According to the original repo, please download r3d dataset and transform it to tfrecords `r3d.tfrecords`.
-Friendly reminder: there is another dataset r2v used to train their original repo's model, I did not use it here.
+Friendly reminder: there is another dataset r2v used to train their original repo's model, I did not use it here cos of limited access.
 3. Run the `train.py` file  to initiate the training, model weight is stored as `log/store/G`,
 ```
 python train.py [--batchsize 2][--lr 1e-4][--epochs 1000]